thoughtbot/radish-heroku/README.md

     git push heroku master

-Watch the stats roll into Radish!
+Make sure to replace the "YOUR" stuff (your app name, api key, redis url) with your real information.
+Once that works, watch the stats roll into Radish!

+## Need help?

+Open up a [new support request](http://help.radishapp.com) if you have any trouble getting this working.